capacitor-community/sqlite/docs/API.md

 - in Android, go to capacitor-sqlite/java/com.jeep.plugin.capacitor/cdssUtils/GlobalSQLite.java
   and update the default values before building your app.

-- in Electron not available
+- in Electron, go to YOUR_APP/electron/plugins/plugin.js-xxxx.js and search for `class GlobalSQLite` and modify the `this.secret`and `this.newsecret` parameters.

 ## Methods Index